 The Student-Designed Concentration allows you to integrate your core study of philosophy with a sub-field drawn from any major or minor at UBalt.
 Your philosophy studies will prepare you to succeed in a wide range of fields: business, digital communications, entrepreneurship, journalism, law, education, advocacy or government.

 Hear from our alums...

 “The program helped me learn so much and inspired me to continue my pursuit of a law career.
 I am currently going on my third year working as a paralegal, and there isn't a day that goes by that I do not use the skills I learned at UBalt in one way or another.
 Furthermore, I am happy to say I will soon be taking the LSAT to pursue law school."

 “A philosophical background is useful for law school.
 The ability to read different writings in a short amount of time and to understand them—that’s two-thirds of the battle.
 It helps you explain the reasoning of judges, and you can always connect to law professors based on a philosophical theory.”

 -Candice Miller, B.A.
-'19 and current law student
+'19 and current UBalt School of Law student

 "I followed the student-designed concentration and minored in business management.
 I have nothing but good things to say about the program, especially the logic-based courses.
 Much of the material I learned in my philosophy courses was retaught in my first semester of law school.
 As a result, I had a clear advantage."

 -Haley Wittstadt, B.A.
 '21 and current UBalt School of Law student

 The University of Baltimore offers an accelerated option that lets you take up to 9 graduate credits that "double count" toward both your B.A. in Philosophy, Law, and Ethics and the M.A. in Legal Studies—saving you time and money!
 Get a head start on your graduate degree while saving up to $9,000.